 The present volume contains the 2010 and 2011 orders and 2012 judgment of the International Court of Justice in

 The Editors are most grateful to the many people whose work has made this volume possible.
-Mr Massimo Lando summarized the
+Ms Rosalind Elphick prepared the summary of the

-Zivotofsky.
+Li.
 Ms Maria Netchaeva, the ILR Editorial Assistant, prepared the Tables of Cases and Digest.
 Miss Maureen MacGlashan, CMG, compiled the Table of Treaties and the Index.
-Mrs Alison Tickner checked the copy and Mr Jack Webb read the proofs.
-Ms Karen Lee wrote the summaries of
+Mrs Diane Ilott checked the copy and Mrs Jenny Macgregor read the proofs.
+Ms Karen Lee wrote the summary of

 Finally, our thanks go to all the others who have worked to complete this volume, particularly our publishers, Cambridge University Press, and typesetters, SPi, and their staff.